You can beef up supports in any way needed after you own the top.

-*Biggest question you need to ask : How long will the donor van be there :?:
+*Biggest question you need answered: How long will the van be there?

 Most LKQ locations crush after one month, they strive for that now.

-A Mom and Pop yard has it's own schedule and may work with you to get the top.
+A Mom and Pop yard has it's own schedule.

-Explorer's priorities for sure aren't about saving any old tops- time is money - their money is in installing/selling the new top.
+Yes saving the old top doesn't seem to be that company's priority - plus time is money - their money is in installing/selling the new top.

-Now we as a group are tightwads (at least I am) and we're all about helping you get this top off - If you want to do it.
+Now we as a group are tightwads and we are all about helping you get this top off - If you want to do it.